5 Ways China May Try To Win A Trade War With The U.S.

 The president's claim will soon be tested after he unleashes a raft of tariffs on about $50 billion worth of Chinese exports to the United States in retaliation for China's theft of U.S. technology and trade secrets.

-China has been preparing for such action, and will undoubtedly strike back in a variety of ways.
+China has been preparing for such action and will undoubtedly strike back in a variety of ways.
 Here are a few tacks China may take to retaliate:

 Soybeans

 The United States exported more than 30 million tons of soybeans — worth more than $10 billion — to China last year, over 57 percent of total U.S. exports of the popular legume.
-This week, the Chinese state-run tabloid Global Times said in an editorial that U.S. government subsidies have given American soybean farmers an unfair advantage in China, and that strong restrictive measures will be needed to prevent further "dumping" of U.S. soybeans in the Chinese market.
+This week, the Chinese state-run tabloid Global Times said in an editorial that U.S. government subsidies have given American soybean farmers an unfair advantage in China and that strong restrictive measures will be needed to prevent further "dumping" of U.S. soybeans in the Chinese market.
 China could rely more on South America for soy: Brazil exported more soybeans than ever last year — nearly 51 million tons — and nearly all of it went to China.
 Should China take measures against U.S. soybean imports, it would likely hurt American farmers, a base of support for Trump.

 Top 10 #UnitedStates #agricultural export markets for #soybeans https://t.co/QmbQ2JI0Ol @USDA_ERS pic.twitter.com/ECtr7OcYFA— Farm Policy (@FarmPolicy) February 7, 2018